ProfessorStrawberry/ArchLinux-with-LVM2-for-UEFI/README.md

 	editor 0
 ```
 edit default arch.conf
-in vim, exit insert mode and type :read ! blkid /dev/sdX2 and enter the UUID in arch.conf ->replace XXXXXXX (to mark somethin press v, to copy y and p or P to paste before or after the cursor)
+in vim, exit insert mode and type :read ! blkid -s UUID -o value /dev/sdX2 and enter the UUID in arch.conf ->replace XXXXXXX

+1. Position the cursor where you want to begin cutting.
+2. Press `v` to select characters, or uppercase `V` to select whole lines, or `Ctrl-v` to select rectangular blocks (use `Ctrl-q` if `Ctrl-v` is mapped to paste).
+3. Move the cursor to the end of what you want to cut.
+4. Press `d` to cut (or `y` to copy).
+5. Move to where you would like to paste.
+6. Press `P` to paste before the cursor, or `p` to paste after.

+**Copy and paste** is performed with the same steps except for step 4 where you would press `y` instead of `d`:

+- `d` stands for *delete* in Vim, which in other editors is usually called *cut*
+- `y` stands for *yank* in Vim, which in other editors is usually called *copy*

 ```
 >vim /boot/loader/entries/arch.conf